MicrosoftDocs/sandbox/sandbox/security/scan-repos-for-credentials.md

 ## Getting Started

 As I mentioned earlier, let's start by trying to run the tool locally to see the kind of output we are getting, and how we can ingest it.
+The big benefit of TruffleHog is that it traverses the entire commit history - even though after you checked in a private key you might've checked in code to remove it, the actual key will still reside somewhere deep in the history - you want to be aware of that.

 To get started, make sure to install TruffleHog via `pip`:

 ```python
 pip install trufflehog